Mokkatrukki/crunchyroll-helper/README.md

 ## Features
 - Shows rating scores next to anime titles across all Crunchyroll pages
-- Automatically sorts anime by rating (highest to lowest) in each section
+- Automatically sorts anime by rating (highest to lowest) in each section (where applicable)
 - Works on multiple page layouts:
   - Homepage
   - Browse pages
   - Simulcast/seasonal pages
+  - Alphabetical list view (ratings only, maintains alphabetical order)
 - Configurable settings with easy-to-use toggle switches
 - Updates dynamically as content loads
 - Clean display of rating numbers (e.g., "One Piece (4.7)")